Zantac® Lawsuit Attorneys

 What is Zantac?

 Zantac (ranitidine hydrochloride) is a very popular antacid medication that has been on the market since the early 1980s.
 Zantac is available over the counter (Zantac OTC) and by prescription.
-Some of the most common uses for Zantac are:
+Some of the most common uses are:

 - acid reflux